MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_provisionpackageforallusersasync_653384863.md

 If the package is already provisioned, this performs a "clean" reprovision.
 A "clean" reprovision will remove all previous installs of this package so the package will behave as if this were its first installation.

 > [!NOTE]
 > If you are provisioning optional packages, you must specify each optional package individually with its own method call.
+Starting with Windows Build 22000, you can use the overload of [ProvisionPackageForAllUsersAsync](packagemanager_provisionpackageforallusersasync_1152150951.md), to specify additional optional packages to install with a single call.

 ## -see-also